Skip to content

 Frequently Asked Questions

-WEN scores significantly higher in value with an average of 5.8 compared to Briggs & Stratton's 3.9.
-Across multiple model matchups, WEN generators consistently deliver more for the price.
+WEN scores significantly higher in average value at 5.7 compared to Briggs & Stratton's 3.9.
+This suggests that across their respective lineups, WEN generators tend to deliver more capability relative to their cost.

 Explore Further